pespantelis/vue-typeahead/README.md

 ## Properties
 **src:** The source url.

+**data** The data that would be send by request.

 **limit:** Limit the number of items which is shown at the list.

 **onHit:** The callback function which is triggered when the user hits on an item.

+**prepareData** The callback function which is triggered when the response data are received.

 ## Key Actions
 **Down Arrow:** Highlight the previous item.